shaerul/installing-BeEF-for-UoFT-BootCamp-Ubuntu-VM/README.md

 type `'Y'` (Capital Y)

-The update of `rubygems` may take much longer time than its expected and you might think your VM is hang or so.
-But its usual and be patient.
+It might take a long time for `rubygems` to get updated and you might think your VM is hung.
+But it's normal and be patient.

 ![](Images/long-update-time-for-ruby-gem.png)